nowprototypeit/docs/docs/index.md

 Welcome to the Now Prototype It documentation!

-This documentation will guide you through creating prototypes using Now Prototype It.
-Whether you're new or experienced, you'll find everything you need to get started.
+With Now Prototype It, you can make high-fidelity interactive UX prototypes, powered by your design system.

-## Getting Started
+## Getting started

 Depending on how you like to start learning, you can: